Build constraints and vendoring

 Build constraints and vendoring mode are tools that you can use for fine-tuning of your build process.
 With build constraints, you define rules under which files are included in the package.
 With the vendoring mode enabled, you build your application only with dependency packages that are stored inside your project.
 So, you can include only a specific set of files in your package and use the dependencies that you locally modified or patched.

 IntelliJ IDEA can use these constraints to decide what files must be ignored during validation, resolving, and symbol suggestions.
-If the file does not satisfy requirements of the target system, IntelliJ IDEA displays a notification.
+If the file does not satisfy the requirements of the target system, IntelliJ IDEA displays a notification.
+For example, the following conditions on the screenshot will conflict with settings from the Configure build constraints for your project procedure.

 Configure build constraints for your project